atadas10/Learn-SQL/sql-best-practises.md

 ```
 SELECT customer_id, first_name, last_name FROM customers WHERE active = 1 ORDER BY last_name;
 ```
+#
+> **Snowflake Tip:** This will maintain the consistency of the query text and utilize the query result when available, thereby minimizing computational costs.
+#

 ## 2. Select Column List Over SELECT *